union-imgcross icon

 • Patents: Matters related to patents are handled according to the provisions of India’s Patents Act of 1970, the 2016 Patent Amendment Rules, and the 2003 Patent Rules.

-• Trade Marks: Indian trademark laws comprise the Trade Marks Rules of 2002 and 2017, as well as the 1999 Trade Marks Act.
+• Trade Marks: Indian trademark laws comprise the Trade Marks Rules of 2002 and 2017 and the 1999 Trade Marks Act.

 Read more